Bielik 7B v0.1: A Polish Language Model -- Development, Insights, and Evaluation: Post-training

+To ensure the quality of the automatically generated data, we employed an LLM-as-a-judge methodology for large-scale evaluation.
+To further validate this automated assessment, approximately 1,000 instruction-response pairs were spot-checked manually.
+These carefully verified examples now serve as a "gold standard" set, which can be used for future evaluation and to guide further data generation.

-To further increase the number and diversity of instructions, we utilized publicly accessible collections of English instructions, such as the OpenHermes-2.5 \cite{OpenHermes2.5} and orca-math-word-problems-200k \cite{mitra2024orcamath} datasets, which accounted for half of the instructions used in training.
-As a result, we obtained a training dataset containing over 2.3 million instructions, amounting to more than 700 million tokens.
+To further increase the number and diversity of instructions, we utilized publicly accessible collections of English instructions, such as the OpenHermes-2.5 \cite{OpenHermes2.5} and orca-math-word-problems-200k \cite{mitra2024orcamath} datasets.
+These English-language resources accounted for approximately half of the instructions used in the final training mixture.

+As a result, we compiled a final training dataset containing over 2.3 million instructions, amounting to more than 700 million tokens.
+To support transparency and enable further research in the Polish language domain, we plan to release a representative portion of our Polish instruction dataset in the future.